xindongnov/DEAP/README.md

 ## Introducton

-Differential Expression Analysis Pipeline(DEAP) is a pipeline that can handle expression data that RNA-seq or MicroArray experiments generated.
+Differential Expression Analysis Pipeline(DEAP) is a pipeline that can process expression data that RNA-seq or MicroArray experiments generated.
 The pipeline is built using [snakemake](https://snakemake.readthedocs.io/), which allows for ease of use, optimal speed, and highly modular code that can be further added onto and customized by experienced users.

 ## Basic Usage